 Also, we have tons of other articles diving into the things you need to know to get an offer from one of the top consulting firms.
 Check out our pages on:

 Help with Case Study Interview Preparation

 Thanks for turning to My Consulting Offer for advice on case study interview prep.
-My Consulting Offer has helped almost 90% of the people we’ve worked with get a job in management consulting.
+My Consulting Offer has helped almost 85% of the people we’ve worked with get a job with top management consulting like Bain, BCG and McKinsey.
 For example, here is how Conor was able to get his BCG offer after previously failing..